Features

 Asynchronous I/O operations

-Some notable features are listed here, but there are a lot of additional things that would be beyond the scope of this text.
-See the D feature page for an overview.
+Some notable features are listed here, but there are a lot of additional things which would be beyond the scope of this text.
+See theD feature pageor the Programming in D online book for a more general overview.

-- Templates, mixins and compile-time functions
+Templates, mixins and compile-time functions

 The meta-programming system in D is extremely powerful.
 Templates (comparable to C++ templates) support variadic parameters, as well as string and alias parameters - a feature which enables very comfortable compile-time interfaces.

-These features together with the possibility to read files at compile time have enabled the powerful Diet template parser .
+These features together with the possibility to read files at compile time have enabled the powerful Diet template parser.

-- Garbage collection
+Garbage collection

-The D runtime offers built-in garbage collection which enables some interesting possibilities, apart from the obvious advantage of no need for manual memory management and the associated risk of memory leaks and dangerous dangling references.
+The D runtime offers built-in garbage collection, which enables some interesting possibilities, apart from the obvious advantage of no need for manual memory management and the associated risk of memory leaks and dangerous dangling references.

-- Closures and lambdas
+Closures and lambdas

-- Properties
+Properties

 Properties are functions that look like they were a field of a class or struct.
 They are used throughout the API to get a logical and intuitive interface without all clamps and additional typing needed for normal function calls.

-- Module system
+Module system

-- Arrays and slices
+Arrays and slices

-Arrays in support native slicing with a very natural syntax.
+Arrays support native slicing with a very natural syntax.
 Together with the garbage collector they enable extremely fast string parser implementations which are safe (bounds checking) and easy to read at the same time.

-- Concise syntax
+Concise and readable syntax

 Compile-time "Diet" templates